statsig-io/docs/docs/server/dotnetSDK.md

 ...
 // 3. log the conversion event - 'purchase_made' - once they make the purchase
 StatsigServer.LogEvent(user, "purchase_made", 1, new Dictionary<string, string>(){ { "price", _subPrice.ToString() } });

+// 4. shut down the SDK when your application is closing StatsigServer.Shutdown();
 ```